aws-samples/retail-demo-store/README.md

 ## Known Issues

 * The application was written for demonstration purposes and not for production use.
+* You currently cannot deploy this project multiple times in the same AWS account and the same region.
+However, you can deploy the project into separate regions within the same AWS account.
+* Make sure your CloudFormation stack name uses all lowercase letters.
 * Currently only tested in the AWS regions provided in the deployment instructions above.
+The only limitation for deploying into other regions is [availability of all required services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 ## Reporting Bugs